nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - The program might open off-screen next time
     - To fix this, just find and delete the `preferences.json` file
     - Start VolunSync again, and it'll open on your main screen

+1. **Trying To Modify Data Files?**
+   - **Don't** modify the data files in the `data` folder
+   - Doing so may result in unexpected behaviour when using VolunSync
+   - You may lose your data permanently

 These known issues are actively being worked on, and we are continuously improving VolunSync to provide a better experience.
 Please stay tuned for future updates!